Steel Roll-Up & Sectional Garage Doors: How do they work?

 If you need a new service door, you should know steel offers strength and security.
-But, should you choose sectional or roll up?
-Learn how steel roll up doors work and when it makes sense to choose one over sectional.
+But, should you choose sectional or roll-up?
+Learn how steel roll-up and sectional doors work and when it makes sense to choose one over the other.

+Sectional steel doors are made up of larger heavy-duty horizontal panels that are connected to curve as it retracts and closes.
 Sectional steel doors, many of which come with insulation on the inside, are a top pick for businesses that need a reliable yet economic security door.
 These doors have sections or panels.
-The door retracts, either along a curve so it’s parallel with ground level when raised or straight overhead when interior ceilings are tall enough to accommodate this.
+The door retracts, either along a curve so it is parallel with ground level when raised or straight overhead when interior ceilings are tall enough to accommodate this.

-One disadvantage of doors that curve along tracks is that you can’t use all of the overhead space, because it’s inaccessible every time the security door is open.
+One disadvantage of doors that curve along tracks is that you can’t use all of the overhead space, because it is inaccessible every time the security door is open.
 When retracted, these doors also block commercial lighting or fire sprinklers.
-Business owners looking to get maximum utility from their storage space may prefer a roll up door instead.

 By varying slats, curtains, or colors, you can create an ideal rolling door for your commercial space.

 Where are Roll-Up & Sectional Garage Doors Usually Used?